dsalorio/NYT_dining_articles/README.md

 I love the New York Times [Dining section](https://cooking.nytimes.com/).
 I like to eat good food, thankfully I also like to cook, and I also really like to READ about cooking.
 This project, then, isn't about recipes themselves, but how we talk about them.
 I've taken the paragraph or two that chef-authors use to describe their recipes and performed some analysis using Natural Language Processing techniques to get a sense of what each recipe is like.
 I'm not examining the ingredients list for a recipe, or the instructions for making it.
-I'm looking at how people talk about it, describe it, what's it like to make it and eat it.
+I'm looking at how people talk about it, describe what's it like to make it and eat it.

 The workflow is split between 2 notebooks and is more or less as follows